 Patients were considered candidates for transplantation until age 65.
 Candidates for transplantation had decompensated cirrhosis and/or hepatocellular carcinoma.
 Once a patient under the age of 65 developed such an indication, they were considered for the transplant wait-list.
 The rate of rejection from the waitlist for patients with NAFLD has been assessed once previously at a large transplant center.
 This data was incorporated in a beta-distribution: 47.6 % (196/412).[17]

-Costs:
+Costs

 Costs are detailed in supplementary table 2.
 This model was analyzed from the perspective of the healthcare system, accounting for direct medical costs alone.
 Gamma distributions were used for costs because during sensitivity analyses, costs cannot be less than 0 and exhibit a right skew (as often does cost data).
 Data was preferentially abstracted from primary studies of American healthcare costs, excluding reports of charges.
 Population-based averages were utilized for healthcare expenditures at each stage from routine care (for NAFLD, NASH and NASH with advanced fibrosis) to cirrhosis care (e.g. screening tests), stage-specific HCC care, and transplantation.
 However, where appropriate, additional one-time costs atop routine care (e.g. liver biopsy, specialist visit, medication) supplemented the otherwise average costs.
 When patients progressed to a more costly state in a given stage, a one-time transition cost equivalent to the differences in costs between states was assessed.
 When American data was unavailable, as in the case of VCTE,[18] costs inflated to 2014 dollars in their original currency and then converted to American dollars using the appropriate conversion rates on August 16, 2014.
 All costs were rounded to the nearest dollar.

-Utilities:
+Utilities

 Utilities are detailed in supplementary Table 3.
 Triangular distributions were employed for utilities with multiple estimates in the literature; otherwise for values without published ranges, a distribution of + 20% was assumed.
 Only patient-derived state-utility estimates were only included.
 The utility state associated with NAFLD (bland steatosis) was assumed to be equivalent to the well-state (1.0) without a range.
 Post-transplant utility was divided into year one and > year 2.
 It was assumed to be constant for all years after 2.[19-21] When a patient transitioned to a state with lower utility during a given stage, a one-time disutility equivalent to the difference between states was assessed.
 Liver biopsy was associated with a one-time disutility of 0.005 QALY.[22]
 Added pill burden from vitamin E and specialist visits were associated with a marginal disutility of 0.001 QALY.[23]